dmbarbour/glas/docs/GlasDesign.md

 *Aside:* It is feasible to accelerate subsets of programs that conform to a common structure, thus a model hint could be broader than identifying a specific accelerator.

 ## Types

+Glas requires a simple stack arity check, i.e. to ensure that loops have invariant stack size, and that conditionals have the same stack size on every branch.
+This check is easy to perform, but is pretty far from an adequate type system.

+Desired Structural Properties:

+* partial: type annotations can be ambiguous or constraints.
+* extensible: can easily grow the type model.
+* meta types: simple type functions for common patterns.

+Desired Expression Properties:

+* abstract types: ensure a subprogram does not directly observe certain data
+* substructural types: may also restrict copy/drop for abstract types
+* row-polymorphic record types: static fields and absence thereof
+* fixed-width numeric types: bytes, 32-bit words, etc..
+* static data types: for robust partial evaluation.
+* session types: express protocols and grammars for effects and data structures.
+* dependent types: trustable encodings of metadata
+* refinement types, e.g. prime numbers only
+* units for numbers, and associated or phantom types in general

+Types are a deep subject, but I don't need to have everything up-front assuming I favor extensible models.

 ## Glas Object